Chapter 326B — Minnesota Electrical Act

 Loss of Qualifying Person

-Explains what happens when a company's qualifying person leaves or is no longer eligible.
+Explains what happens when a licensee's qualifying person leaves or becomes disqualified because of death, disability, …

 326B.83